-Peel and finely grate fresh carrots using the smallest holes on your grater.
-Set aside.
+Peel and finely grate the carrots using the holes of a box grater.

-In a large bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, and ground nutmeg.
-Set aside.
+In a medium bowl, sift the flour, baking powder, baking soda, salt, cinnamon, and ground nutmeg.

-Pour the cake batter evenly into the 2 prepared cake pans.
-Bake for 25-30 minutes, until a toothpick inserted into the center of the cake comes out clean.
+Pour the cake batter evenly into the prepared cake pans.
+Bake for 20-22 minutes.
+A toothpick inserted into the center of the cake should come out clean.

-Let the cakes cool for 5-10 minutes before removing from the pans.
-Use a butter knife to separate the cake from the edge of the pan and then flip over to remove the cake.
-Keep the cake sitting upright because the top of the cake will stick to any surface.
-Let the cake cool completely before frosting.
-I like to put the cakes in the freezer overnight, which makes them extra easy to frost the next day.
+Let the cakes cool for 5-10 minutes before removing them from the pans.
+Use a butter knife to separate the cake from the edge of the pan and then flip the pan over to remove the cake.
+Keep the cake sitting upright because the tops of the cake will stick to any surface.
+Let the cakes cool completely before frosting.
+You can also leave the cakes in the pans, cover them with aluminum foil, and then place the pans in the freezer overnight, which makes frosting easier.